jmcilhargey/isolation-adversarial-search-agent/RESULTS.md

 With the baseline as a control, we see that the heuristic using board spaces has the highest success rate overall.
 Using this custom heuristic results in a roughly 15% improvement from the baseline.

-Across different types of players, `calc_move_diff_with_spaces` consistently beats other methods.
-For example, the MM (minimax) and AB(alpha-beta) opponents using different scoring methods were bested by the heuristic.
-For these reasons, this is the best choice of the three.
+The results demonstrate that across different types of scoring methods, `calc_move_diff_with_spaces` consistently achieves a higher win rate.
+For example, the MM (minimax) and AB(alpha-beta) opponents using the baseline heuristic won less games than `calc_move_diff_with_spaces`, by an average of ~3 games per every 20 played.

+If we monitor the search on a move-by-move basis, we see the iterative search depth for `calc_move_diff_with_spaces` is on average greater than the others.
+Because less processing is done within the function, there is more time available to search deeply in the tree, which in turn leads to better win rate overall.

+For the reasons discussed, `calc_move_diff_with_spaces` is the most effective heuristic developed in the project.

-Further work could be done to the method by including factors from the other heuristics to see if the win rate improves.
-One could also experiment with different constant values on the scoring variables and adding an opening book of moves for the player to select automatically without searching.
+Further experimentation could be done by changing the constant values on the scoring variables and adding an opening book of moves.
+Some basic testing was done by altering the leading constants in the heuristic.
+For example, a 2 : 1 ratio for the player constant with respect to the opponent constant leads to a slight improvement ~5% in the win rate for `calc_move_diff_with_spaces`.

+Additional efforts could also focus on combine the techniques from each of the heuristics to see if there is an improvement in win rate when a combination of factors are used.

+Isolation is an excellent model for exploring the challenges presented by artifical intelligence.
+Because of the large search space, effective solutions must make use of techniques like minimax, alpha-beta pruning, and iterative deepening to find optimal moves and play intelligently.
+In this project an efficient and effective program was developed to play the game at human-level performance.